-Many people hire consultants and are consistently disappointed because:
+Many people hire consultants and expect magical results.
+They are consistently disappointed because they:

-- They can only get out of the consulting relationship what they’re willing to put into it.
+- Can only get out of the consulting relationship what they’re willing to put into it.

 Seriously.
 I hope those who can really use and get benefit from this message will read it; I suspect it is likely to be more popular with the consultants who are worn out from trying to pull answers and information out of their clients.